rolling-scopes-school/tasks/tasks/codejam-the-gem-puzzle(en).md

 ## Task

-You have to implement a classic game — [Gem Puzzle](https://en.wikipedia.org/wiki/15_puzzle)
+You are to implement a classic game — [Gem Puzzle](https://en.wikipedia.org/wiki/15_puzzle)

 ### Game rules